Gilman Lika: Tirana

-Lika returned to Albania following a two and a half year absence in January 2011, signing a two-year contract with Tirana.
-His Tirana debut came on 31 January 2011 against Dinamo Tirana in the Tirana derby, where Lika helped his side to a 2–1 win.
+Lika returned to Albania in January 2011 following a two and a half year absence, signing a two-year contract with Tirana.
+His made his deput for Tirana debut on 31 January 2011 in the Tirana derby against Dinamo Tirana, helping his team secure side to a 2–1 victory.

 On 7 November 2012, in the returning leg of 2012–13 Albanian Cup's second round against Kukësi, Lika produced a Man of the Match performance by providing two assists and scoring a goal in an eventual 3–2 home win, which was not enough as Tirana was eliminated with the aggregate 6–3, losing the first leg 4–0.
 However, after the match it was reported that Lika suffered an ankle injury in his left leg.

 On 7 April 2013, Lika scored an amazing free kick against Skënderbeu Korçë, which proved to be the winner as Tirana won the match 1–0 at Qemal Stafa Stadium.